This product is freeze dried. All water molecules have been removed.

 Capsaicin acts directly on TRPV11, with half-maximal effective concentration of 711.9 nM in Xenopus oocytes3 and 0.29 µM in HEK293 cells7.

-Capsaicin (#C-125) is a highly pure, synthetic, and biologically active compound.
+Capsaicin (#C-125) is a highly pure, natural, and biologically active compound.